Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Stuck or Failing PCV Valve

-The PCV valve routes crankcase oil-vapour back to the intake to be burned.
-Stuck closed, crankcase pressure builds and pushes oil past seals; stuck open, it draws excess oil vapour into the intake.
+The PCV valve routes crankcase oil-vapor back to the intake to be burned.
+Stuck closed, crankcase pressure builds and pushes oil past seals; stuck open, it draws excess oil vapor into the intake.
 It's often a $10–$30 part — replace it before anything else when chasing consumption on a high-mileage engine.

 Why Is My Car Leaking Oil?
 (External Leaks)

-The underside of a car on a hoist showing oil residue around the sump gasket and drain plug
+The underside of a car on a hoist showing oil residue around the oil pan gasket and drain plug

 How to Find Where It's Leaking From